Apolinario Mabini: Death

+Mabini's grave at the Manila Chinese Cemetery.

 Not long after his return, Mabini died of cholera at his home at 21 Calle Nagtahan, Manila, on May 13, 1903, at the age of 38, after consuming an unpasteurized and contaminated carabao milk.
 His funeral at the Binondo Church was attended by around 8,000 people, mostly Filipinos, including the foremost members of the Iglesia Filipina Independiente who took over and occupied the Binondo Church at the time.